 After nine years of civil partnerships, the UK legalises same-sex marriage.

-Amelia Abraham writes about LGBTQ identity, and contemporary queer culture, in the UK.
+Amelia Abraham writes about LGBTQ+ identity, and contemporary queer culture, in the UK.

 Stonewall is the UK’s leading campaign organisation for issues that affect gay, lesbian, bisexual and trans people.
-Its research into mental health had led to grassroots and policy change that protects LGBT people in the UK.
+Its research into mental health had led to grassroots and policy change that protects LGBTQ+ people in the UK.